susmitpy/talks/aws_lambda.md

 - Event-driven.
 Responds to triggers from various AWS services.
 - Pay-per-use.
 You're only charged for the compute time you consume.
 - Direct HTTP endpoint.
 Using function URLs.
-- Supports multiple languages: Node.js, Python, Java, Go, Ruby, .NET, and custom runtimes.
+- Supports multiple languages: Node.js, Python, Java, Ruby, .NET, and custom runtimes.

 <style>
 li {